ombaviskar18/Somania_Minihub/Somania-agent/query.md

 - `project_uri`: URL to your token's documentation/website

 Under the hood, the function:
-1. Constructs an `EntryFunction` call to the Somania launchpad module
+1. Constructs an `EntryFunction` call to the Somnia launchpad module
 2. Uses the module address `0xe522476ab48374606d11cc8e7a360e229e37fd84fb533fcde63e091090c62149::launchpad`
 3. Calls the `create_fa_simple` function with your parameters
 4. Signs and submits the transaction
 5. Returns the transaction hash for tracking

 > [!NOTE]
-> After creating a token, you can view it on the Somania Explorer using the URL format:
+> After creating a token, you can view it on the Somnia Explorer using the URL format:
-> `https://explorer.Somania labs.com/txn/{transaction_hash}/payload?network=testnet`
+> `https://explorer.Somnia labs.com/txn/{transaction_hash}/payload?network=testnet`

 > [!WARNING]
 > Token creation requires gas fees.
 Make sure your wallet has sufficient APT before creating tokens.